-Our board of directors has adopted corporate governance guidelines in accordance with the corporate governance rules of the Exchange.
+Prior to the completion of this offering, our board of directors will adopt corporate governance guidelines in accordance with the corporate governance rules of the Exchange.

 EXECUTIVE COMPENSATION

 Summary Compensation Table

 The following table shows the compensation earned by our principal executive officer and the two other most highly compensated executive officers for the fiscal year ended December 31, 2020, whom we refer to collectively as our "named executive officers."
 The principal positions listed in the table refer to the positions of our named executive officers as of December 31, 2020.